ncomputers/zi5/zi_v_82/README.md

 - **Camera status**: Online/offline indicators appear in the Cameras page for quick troubleshooting.
 - **Secure logins**: User passwords are stored as PBKDF2 hashes and verified using passlib.
 - **Rotating log file**: `app.log` captures runtime logs with automatic rotation.
-- **Secure logins**: User passwords are stored as PBKDF2 hashes and verified using passlib.
 - **Historical reports**: A background task records per-minute counts to Redis so the reports page can graph occupancy over time.
 Log entries are stored in Redis sorted sets for efficient range queries.